a998766543321/Learning-Summary/Spring Security In Action.md

             -  This encryptor guarantees that sequential encryption operations will generate the same output for the same input
             -  Used in OAuth API key

+## Principal
+- The user requesting access to the application is called a principal